Azure/oms-log-analytics-firehose-nozzle/README.md

 FIREHOSE_USER             : CF user who has admin and firehose access FIREHOSE_USER_PASSWORD    : Password of the CF user EVENT_FILTER              : Event types to be filtered out.
 The format is a comma separated list, valid event types are METRIC,LOG,HTTP
+SPACE_WHITELIST           : Comma separated space white list, logs from apps within these spaces will be forwarded.
+If not set, all apps will be monitored.
+Format should be ORG_NAME.SPACE_NAME or ORG_NAME.*
 SKIP_SSL_VALIDATION       : If true, allows insecure connections to the UAA and the Trafficcontroller CF_ENVIRONMENT            : Set to any string value for identifying logs and metrics from different CF environments IDLE_TIMEOUT              : Keep Alive duration for the firehose consumer